 When I go on a bike tour, I only take what is needed.
 I have found that living for three months with only what fits in 4 small bags, both changes, and settles me.
 It also gives me a sense of peace.

 That was really made clear to me on the last day of my 2012 “From Father’s to Son’s” SF to LA trip.
 After 10 beautiful and peaceful day’s or riding down the incredible California coast, I rode into Materialism central.
 My title for that day, “Riding into Sodom” say’s it all.
 Here is what I wrote:

 One half mile down the road I passed a sign welcoming me to Malibu. …

 Malibu stretches for quite a few miles along the coast.
 Most of the homes selling for more money than I have made in my lifetime.
 Expensive cars are the norm, and a sense of over the top materialism prevails.

 After 10 days living peacefully with only what fit in the 4 bags on my bike I felt very uncomfortable.
 I’m anxious to get home, but not back into the in a hurry, materialistic madness that is our world.

-As I have been preparing for my summer 2017 trip, I have had to deal with taxes, work needing to be done on my townhouse, car issues… And all I want to do is get out of here and on to the road where my only decisions are where to spend the night and what to eat for dinner.
+As I prepared for my summer 2017 trip, I had to deal with taxes, work needing to be done on my townhouse, car issues… And all I wanted to do was get out of here and on to the road where my only decisions are where to spend the night and what to eat for dinner.

 I am now not only not drawn towards material things, I am pushed away from them.
 Touring truly has changed me in that way.
 That’s a good thing; and a lot of why I like touring.